isabella232/support/INTRO.md

 decorated function, performance won't pay the thread dispatch tax twice.

+##### ThreadedQueueServer

+The ThreadedQueueServer exists as an enhanced approach to pulling new connections off of a server's listening socket.
+It's SuPPort's way of incorporating an industry-standard practice, commonly associated with nginx and Apache, into the gevent WSGI server.

+If you've read this far into the post, you're probably familiar with the standard multi-worker preforking server architecture; a parent process opens a listening socket, forks one or more children that inherit the socket, and the kernel manages which worker gets which incoming client connection.

+The problem with this approach is that it generally results in inefficient distribution of connections, and can lead to some workers being overloaded while others have cycles to spare.
+Plus, all worker processes are woken up by the kernel in a race to accept a single inbound connection.
+The solution implemented here uses a thread that sleeps on accept, removing them from the kernel's listen queue as soon as possible, then pushing accepted connections to the main event loop.
+The ability to inspect this user-space connection queue enables not only even distribution but also intelligent behavior under high load, such as closing incoming connections when the backlog gets too long.
+This fail-fast approach prevents the kernel from holding open fully-established connections that cannot be reached in a reasonable amount of time.
+This backpressure takes the wait out of client failure scenarios leading to a more responsive system overall.

 ## What's next for SuPPort

 The features highlighted above are just a small selection of the